it-novum/openITCOCKPIT-documentation/en/docs/beginners/create-first-host.md

 !!! info "Did you click Create Host?"
     No problem.
 Navigate to `Services` and click "+ New".

-Select the "Ping" service template and click `Erstelle Service`
+Select the "Ping" service template and click `Create service`

 ![crate service](/images/openITCOCKPIT-Create-Service.png)